sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-create/spa-process-action-create.md

 - to release and publish action project to be consumed in the business process modelling

 ## Intro
 Action is a feature in **SAP Build Process Automation** to connect processes with external systems, be it SAP or non-SAP systems.
-This is an important piece of the puzzle especially if you want to automate or extend your business processes for any available LoB processes like S/4HANA, `Ariba`, SuccessFactors etc. These extensions can be easily build using SAP Process Automation, and using actions you can connect to your given S/4HANA, `Ariba` or other SAP LoB systems for any kind of GET, POST, PATCH and other calls.
+This is an important piece of the puzzle especially if you want to automate or extend your business processes for any available LoB processes like S/4HANA, `Ariba`, SuccessFactors etc. These extensions can be easily build using SAP Build Process Automation, and using actions you can connect to your given S/4HANA, `Ariba` or other SAP LoB systems for any kind of GET, POST, PATCH and other calls.

 In this tutorial, you will create an action project based on Sales Order API.
 The [Sales Order (A2X)](https://api.sap.com/api/API_SALES_ORDER_SRV/resource) API is already available in API Business Hub.
 For this workshop you will leverage **Sales Order Header - POST API** which will be used to create a sales order in S/4HANA Cloud system after the approval is done.